-Bonus Tip – Avoid The Fake Foods – yes, stop those low carb bars, sugar free chocolate snacks and low carb breads.
+Yes, stop the fake food and your low carb bars, sugar-free chocolate snacks and low carb bread.
 Firstly they are not real food, they are not wholesome and provide no real nutrition.
-The biggest element regarding LCHF is to eat real food, whole food, clean food and food that is not manufactured, processed or manufactured.

 Too many of these bars calculate the carb content in a dubious way and some of the sugar alcohols will still raise your blood sugars.
-A few low carb breads have had their ‘Low Carb’ claims removed as they were a complete falsification.
+A few low carb bread brands have had their 'Low-Carb' claims removed as they were a complete falsification.

 So you've read my "top 10 reasons you're not losing weight" - I'd love you to leave a comment below what stalled your weight loss and what you did to remedy it.
 What do you do when you want to kick start again?